infinityworks/101-Sessions/sessions/Snowflake-100/101/07-getting-data-out-of-s3/README.md

 ## External stage [[docs](https://docs.snowflake.com/en/user-guide/data-load-s3-create-stage.html#external-stages)]

-An external stage is required to "look" into the bucket, this depends on the account storage integration that we have just created.
+An external stage is used to "look" into the bucket, this relies on the account storage integration that we have just created.
 The stage must be created within a database and schema.

     USE ROLE ACCOUNTADMIN;
     USE DATABASE RAW_DATA;
     USE SCHEMA SALES;
     create or replace stage S3_EXTERNAL_STAGE
         url='s3://<bucket-name>/'
         storage_integration = S3_STORAGE_INTEGRATION;

 ## Push local data to s3 with the AWS CLI